 Antal makers of some of Italy’s finest sailboat hardware has some clutches worth mentioning.
 In choosing a clutch manufacturer that can handle the bigger diameter lines, there is usually a VERY large price jump (Spinlock), or no option at all (Lewmar).
 However, when needing to cleat a line before the winch when using over 14mm (or 9/16″), Antal’s V-grip clutches come to the rescue with these very satisfactory/ price worthy clutches.

 UPDATE, This just in… Antal just released their new QR Clutch.
 This clutch promises higher load capacity, less line wear, but more importantly a quicker way to release by creating a two finger release for fully loaded lines.
-This is a big plus as if you’ve ever tried to open a full loaded clutch, you’ll notice that the load has to be taken off by the winch first in order to ease the line (click here for more infoclick here for more info) Nice work Antal!!
+This is a big plus if you’ve ever tried to open a full loaded clutch.
+With most rope clutches you’ll notice that the load has to be taken off by the winch first in order to ease the line (click here for more info) Nice work Antal!!
 One downside is it appears that the clutches are very diameter specific, not a huge deal but pay attention to this.
 Also the lever opens towards the load, away from you, so be thoughtful of this when mounting under dodgers.

 So which one is better than the other?
 The answer is they are both (all three) great clutches.
 For static load halyards, such as those that pertain to headsail or in-mast furlers where the halyard is left untouched for most of the season, Lewmar is probably the better choice.
 For applications where the rope needs to be able to run freely immediately, Spinlock comes in first.